August-Bolter/swen225-group-t10/docs/recnplay.md

 <ul><li>
 To start recording press the record button and to stop recording press the record button again.</li>

 <li>To replay a record press the replay button.
-Once this button is pressed a file chooser will open.</li>
-Please choose a file that starts with "record-".
+Once this button is pressed a file chooser will open.
+Please choose a file that starts with "record-".</li>

 <li>Once you have chosen a file you will have four replay control buttons.
 One button is a play/stop button
 used for playing/stopping the replay, the change speed button allows you to change the speed of the recording